 And then it drops all the heated water in the lake or river you are in.

-Now the main problem that can happen with this type of engine is that along with the water from the lake, other elements such as debris, vegetation, trash can also come in the engine cooling passageways, which can cause a blockage.
+Now the main problem that can happen with this type of engine is that along with the water from the lake, other elements such as debris, vegetation, and trash can also come into the engine cooling passageways, which can cause a blockage.

 The main thing that this engine does is that it takes the heated water from the engine to the heat exchanger, which cools the water before sending it back to the engine.

 The heat exchanger takes water from the lake to remove the heat and cool down the water in the engine.